 If you've been around the homeopathic crowd, you know that apple cider vinegar is hailed by many as the remedy for all that ails you.
-And I sure hope it is: A gallon of this extra sour liquid will set you back just a fraction of the cost of prescription drugs.
+And I sure hope it is: A gallon of this extra sour liquid will set you back just a fraction of the cost of prescription medication.
 If the health claims are true, apple cider vinegar could be the future.
 And that's all well and good, but can we take a second to address the very disturbing mass of gunk floating around in there?
 What is the stuff at the bottom of apple cider vinegar, and why on earth don't manufacturers remove it before bottling up this miracle cure?

 According to Karen Wright, Certified Nutrition Specialist at Metro Integrative Pharmacy in NYC, that unsightly mass is actually called "the mother," because of its reproductive qualities.
 (I'm not sure whether to be completely grossed out or utterly impressed.)
 You might notice that not all apple cider vinegars sold in stores have this weirdness floating around on the bottom, and you're likely tempted to grab the non-icky variety — but not so fast.